justncodes/moodle-auto-ip-blocker/README.md

 # Moodle Auto IP Blocker

 This project provides a mechanism to automatically block IP addresses that generate excessive failed login attempts on a Moodle site within a certain amount of time.
 It uses a Python script to monitor Moodle logs and can trigger blocking via **Moodle's internal IP blocker** (recommended, enabled by default) and/or **Fail2ban** for firewall-level blocking (optional, disabled by default).
-Email notifications can also be configured.
+Email notifications to one or more Moodle administrators can also be configured.

 ## Goal